rsActor

 2. Message Handling with #[message_handlers]

 rsActor uses the #[message_handlers] attribute macro combined with #[handler] method attributes for message handling.
-This is required for all actors and offers several advantages:
+This is the recommended approach for all actors and offers several advantages:

 - Selective Processing: Only methods marked with